Parabolic Hecke eigensheaves: Introduction

 Let $C = \mathbb{P}^{1}$ and let $\Par_{C} = p_{1} + p_{2} + p_{3} + p_{4} + p_{5}$ be the sum of five distinct points.
 The moduli space of rank two parabolic bundles on $(C,\Par_{C})$ depends on a set of numerical invariants - the degree of the level zero bundle in the parabolic family and the set of parabolic weights.
 The collection of weights has a chamber structure and the moduli space depends only on the chamber and not on the particular collection of weights in that chamber.
 As a first observation we have the following

-\begin{thm}[see Lemma~\ref{lem:moduli.isos}, Theorem~\ref{theo:shapes.of.moduli}] There is a dominant chamber of parabolic weights for rank two parabolic bundles on $(C,\Par_{C})$ such that for all weights in this chamber: \begin{itemize} \item every semistable parabolic bundle is stable; \item the connected components of the moduli space corresponding to different degrees are canonically isomorphic to the $dP_{5}$ del Pezzo surface $X = \op{Bl}_{\Par_{C}} (S^{2}C)$. \end{itemize} Here $C \subset S^{2}C$ diagonally, i.e. $X$ is obtained by blowing up the $5$ points $\{p_{i}\}_{i=1}^{5}$ on the conic $C \subset S^{2}C \cong \mathbb{P}^{2}$. \end{thm}
+\begin{thm}[Lemma~\ref{lem:moduli.isos}, Theorem~\ref{theo:shapes.of.moduli}] There is a dominant chamber of parabolic weights for rank two parabolic bundles on $(C,\Par_{C})$ such that for all weights in this chamber: \begin{itemize} \item every semistable parabolic bundle is stable; \item the connected components of the moduli space corresponding to different degrees are canonically isomorphic to the $dP_{5}$ del Pezzo surface $X$ obtained by blowing up the $5$ points $\{p_{i}\}_{i=1}^{5}$ sitting on the diagonal conic $C \subset S^{2}C \cong \mathbb{P}^{2}$. \end{itemize} \end{thm}

 \